The current owner of The Birdhouse, Bobbi Wright was born in Trenton and raised in various locations throughout the Quinte area.

 When the Crowe’s announced that they were separating the business from the house, it all fell into place and Bobbi, just before she left for a month in France in July of 2017 to write, secured The Birdhouse for her own.
 When she returned from France, she hit the tarmac running and attended her first vendor show in Toronto and began building ideas for taking over The Birdhouse.

-Doug McRae offered the current location at 240 Presqu’ile Parkway Brighton and very quickly, the building that had lied dormant and asleep for a few years came back to life!
+Local Brighton resident Doug McRae offered a location at 240 Presqu’ile Parkway Brighton and very quickly, the building that had lied dormant and asleep for a few years came back to life!
 The store enjoyed great success at this location but as with all things in life, change was blowing in 2020.